How to Eat More Protein Every Day: 8 Easy Ways

 3. Drink Your Proteins

 Keeping protein powder on hand is an easy way to add more protein to your diet.
 There are tons of options available, from whey protein to plant-based protein sources like pea, soy, pumpkin, chia and flax.
-One to try: Openfit’s Plant-Based Protein Shake, which provides 20 grams of pea protein per serving, along with 7 grams of fiber.
+One to try: Openfit’s Plant-Based Nutrition Shake, which provides 20 grams of pea protein per serving, along with 7 grams of fiber.
 Mix it into this peanut butter banana protein shake recipe for a quick and easy breakfast.

 4. Use Higher-Protein Whole Grains